james-jory/amazon-personalize-filter-rotator/README.md

 The `PersonalizeCurrentFilterNameTemplate` CloudFormation template parameter is how you specify your own custom filter name template.

-There are a number of built-in default values and functions that are available to use in templates.
-However, for security reasons, the supported functions are tightly controlled to prevent abuse.
+The functions and operators available to use in templates is described below.

 ### <a name="Currentfilterexpressiontemplate"></a>Current filter expression template